State Board For Community and Technical Colleges

-The State Board for Community and Technical Colleges has nine members appointed to four-year terms by the Governor with the consent of the Senate.
+The nine members of the State Board for Community and Technical Colleges (State Board) are appointed to four-year terms by the Governor with the consent of the Senate.
 In making appointments, the Governor is required to consider geographic balance and the representation of labor, business, women, and racial and ethnic minorities.
 At least one member of the board must be from business and one from labor.
 Two must be from Eastern Washington.
 Board members must be citizens and residents of the state.

 The State Board is required to provide "general supervision and control over the state system of community and technical colleges."
 Among its specific responsibilities are to: